 German league and cup winner.
 Italian league winner.
-He is also a Champions League winner, although he was not actively involved in the competition in 2013, when he was just 19 years old, but three and five years later respectively, he played in the final of Europe's biggest club competition in both 2016 and 2018 with Liverpool FC – Emre Can knows how to win titles and reach big finals.
+Champions League winner too – although he was not actively involved in the competition in 2013, at which point he was only 19 years old.
+But three and five years later respectively, he played in the 2016 Europa League and 2018 Champions League finals with Liverpool.
+Emre Can knows how to win titles and reach big finals.

-Emre Can was born on 12 January 1994 as the son of Turkish parents in Frankfurt am Main.
-He played for the Eintracht youth team for three years (2006 to 2009) and then moved to the Bayern Munich U17s.
-On 12 August 2012, he made his first-team debut in the 2-1 victory in the Super Cup against Borussia Dortmund.
-Six months later, he played his first Bundesliga match (13 April 2013).
-In the season in which Bayern won the treble – the Bundesliga, DFB Cup, UEFA Champions League (2012/13) – the youngster was actively used in both domestic competitions.
+Emre Can was born on 12 January 1994 to Turkish parents living in Frankfurt am Main.
+He played for the Eintracht youth team for three years (2006 to 2009) and then joined the Bayern Munich U17s.
+On 12 August 2012, he made his first-team debut in the 2-1 victory over Borussia Dortmund in the Super Cup.
+Six months later, on 13 April 2013, he played his first Bundesliga match.
+In the season in which Bayern won the treble – the Bundesliga, DFB Cup, UEFA Champions League (2012/13) – the youngster was given game time in both domestic competitions.